 • Geography-The acquired company has to maintain responsibility for areas where the acquirer will not be involved.

-• Treasury-The acquired company lacks in its treasury, and the acquirer can bridge that gap for equity as payment.
+• Treasury-The acquired company lacks funds in its treasury, and the acquirer can bridge that gap for equity as payment.

 • Business areas-The acquirer grows areas of business that complement the business of the acquired company, and this business can easily be integrated and result in economies of scale.